arangodb/docs/3.8/programs-arangoexport-examples.md

 line contains the header with all field names.
 Each line is one document represented as CSV and separated with a comma.
 Objects and arrays are represented as a JSON string.

+Starting with ArangoDB version 3.8.5, string values in the CSV output will be enclosed in double quotes.
+If any string value starts with either of the characters `+`, `=`, `@` or `-`, it is considered a potential formula, and will be prefixed by an extra single quote.
+This is to prevent formula injection attacks in spreadsheet programs such as MS Excel or OpenOffice.
+Escaping such string cells with the extra single quote can be turned off via the option `--escape-csv-formulae`.

 Export XML
 ----------